Curse of the Dead Gods Overview

 The enemies are designed really well, offering a powerful challenge without ever feeling cheap.
-The light, corruption, and greed mechanics are very cohesive both gameplay wise and in theme.
+The light, corruption, and greed mechanics are very cohesive both gameplay-wise and in theme.
 Curse of the Dead Gods has a clear identity from other games, at least once you play it.
-Overall the amount of tough choices you have to make each run is also really satisfying.
+Overall the number of tough choices you have to make each run is also really satisfying.

 Curse of the Dead Gods boasts some very compelling and unique game mechanics combined with a fantastic combat system that demands mastery of the content it offers.
 Hades may be the social pretty boy of the genre, but Curse of the Dead Gods is that disciplined old adventurer ready to whip you into shape.
 Fortune and glory kid, fortune and glory.

 - Variety of weapon types and a fluid system that allows you to swap between them on the fly

 - Unique and interesting greed, darkness and corruption mechanics